grid-line

 Probiotics, living strains of bacteria that boost the population of good bacteria in the gut, are one of the top-selling gut health supplements in the United States.

-The prebiotic market is forecast to grow at 12.7% over the next eight years.
+The prebiotic market is forecast to grow by approximately 20% over the next two years.

 The gut health trend isn’t just limited to humans.
 Companies are now marketing gut health products to pet owners too.